 Climate change can have severe consequences for trees and forests.
-To ensure that trees and forests can survive the future climate, a shift in forestry practice that considers climate change is needed.
+A shift in forestry practice that considers climate change is needed to ensure that trees and forests can survive the future climate.

-According to an article on American Geophysical Union EOS, trees that are not adapted to their climate because of rising temperatures are susceptible to pests and diseases.
+According to an article in the American Geophysical Union EOS, trees that have not adapted to their climate because of rising temperatures are susceptible to pests and diseases.
 And if trees fail to grow and die, they can have cascading effects such as forest fires, increase the risk of floods, and floods can pollute surface waters and clog drains.

-Scientists are applying a forestry practice known as assisted population migration, a process of moving the seeds to colder climates within a species’ natural range.
+Scientists are applying a forestry practice called assisted population migration, which moves the seeds to colder climates within a species’ natural range.
 Assisted population migration is a form of climate adaptation that bolsters forest growth and sustainability.

 Seeds of the future

-The study examines where British Columbia will have seed stock problems and find these seed stocks.
-The study used the Representative Concentration Pathway 4.5. to establish the climate condition of British Columbia ecosystems in 2055 and the planting date of 2040.
+The study examines where British Columbia will have seed stock problems and finds these seed stocks.
+It used the Representative Concentration Pathway 4.5 to establish the climate condition of British Columbia ecosystems in 2055 and the planting date of 2040.

 According to the study, 44 out of 207 or 20% of seed zones or areas within which plant materials can be transferred with little risk of maladaptation in their new location “were at high or moderate risk of losing adapted domestic seed supply by 2040, suggesting that these zones may soon lack domestic seeds worth planting.”